PhotonMastr/ConvertU-CLI/README.md

 cd ConvertU-CLI
 ```

 Now, you have to note what shell you're using.
-IF you know what shell you are using ignore this commmand but if you do not run this command
+IF you know what shell you are using ignore this command but if you do not run this command

 ```sh
 ps -p $$